AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 two names are aliased if they refer to the same object.
-Since access types (`pointers <https://en.m.wikipedia.org/wiki/Pointer_(computer_programming)>`_ in Ada) are not allowed in SPARK, aliasing can only occur as part of the parameter passing in a procedure call.
-As a consequence, when a procedure is called, SPARK makes sure that no :ada:`out` or :ada:`in out` parameter is aliased with either another parameter of the procedure or a global variable updated in the procedure's body.
+Since access types (`pointers <https://en.m.wikipedia.org/wiki/Pointer_(computer_programming)>`_ in Ada) are not allowed in SPARK, aliasing can only occur as part of the parameter passing in a subprogram call.
+As functions have no side-effects in SPARK, aliasing of parameters in function calls is not problematic, so we only need to consider procedure calls.
+When a procedure is called, SPARK makes sure that no :ada:`out` or :ada:`in out` parameter is aliased with either another parameter of the procedure or a global variable updated in the procedure's body.

 There are two reasons to forbid aliasing in SPARK: